Our People – Not just for our time, but for all time

 The Civil Right is about traditional Southern culture, civility and stability, and the social/political system that results from it.
 What, exactly, does the Civil Right believe?
 See the FAQ page.

 With its white background symbolizing purity and virtue, and its field of the Southern cross symbolizing the Lost Cause of The South, the Stainless Banner is a flag that accurately symbolizes the Civil Right.
-The flag, as representing the people and culture of those who founded The South, was called “The White Man’s Flag” by flag designer William Thompson – a sobriquet that was never widely accepted.
+The flag, as representing the people and culture of those who founded The South, was called “The White Man’s Flag” by flag designer William Thompson – a sobriquet that was never widely accepted, but is now used by the Left in their attempt to demonize this beautiful flag that represents our people.

 When we speak of “the Right”, we speak of cultural matters rather than strictly political matters.
 Politics follows culture, and there is much overlap, but culture always precedes politics.
 Those who try to take a shortcut by changing politics without first changing the culture are certain to fail in the long term.
 Our focus here is on the Southern traditionalist culture, often referred to as “the Right”.